engr-owais-ali/Ego4D-NLQ/README.md

-# Ego4D-NLQ
+## Ego4D-NLQ

-The above 2 files are divided into 2 section.
+The repository provides two main sections:

-1. Primary Analysis:
+### 1. Primary Analysis

-    This contains the following:
+Includes evaluations of VSL models with different feature sets:

-        1. VSLNet on Omnivor Features.
+1. **VSLNet** using Omnivor features
-        2. VSLNet on EgoVLP Features.
+2. **VSLNet** using EgoVLP features
-        3. VSLBase on Omnivor Features.
+3. **VSLBase** using Omnivor features
-        4. VSLBase on EgoVLP Features.
+4. **VSLBase** using EgoVLP features
-        5. VSLNet on EgoVLP Features and GloVe Embeddings.
+5. **VSLNet** using EgoVLP features + GloVe embeddings

-2. Extension:
+### 2. Extensions

-    The contins the following:
+Covers additional pretraining and transfer-learning experiments:

-        1. Pretraining on synthetic dataset with 10% Validation HoldOut.
+1. Pretraining on synthetic data (10% held out for validation)
-        2. Pretraining on whole synthetic dataset.
+2. Pretraining on the full synthetic dataset
-        3. Transfer Learning VSLNet on original Ego4D Dataset.
+3. Transfer learning of VSLNet on the original Ego4D dataset
-        4. Transfer Learning VSLNet on original Ego4D Dataset - With Frozne Feature Encoder.
+4. Transfer learning of VSLNet on the original Ego4D dataset with a **frozen** feature encoder

+---